Time Again to Storm the Sazerac

-Take a trip back in time and enjoy the city's official cocktail!
+Take a trip back in time and enjoy New Orleans's official cocktail!

 James Brown sang about it being a man’s world but you know women don’t sit down for that nonsense.
 Case in point The Roosevelt Hotel in downtown New Orleans.
-Only men were served in the hotel’s classy Sazerac Bar — except for Mardi Gras day (gee thanks for that bone) — but in 1949, a group of local women were thirsty and looking for sustenance.
+Only men were served in the hotel’s classy Sazerac Bar—except for Mardi Gras day (gee thanks for throwing us that bone)—but in 1949, a group of local women were thirsty and looking for sustenance.
 They stormed the Sazerac Bar demanding equality and a stiff drink.

 To celebrate that spirited revolution, the hotel honors the anniversary of the “Stormin’ of the Sazerac” on Friday, Sept.
-22, 2022.
-The 73rd event includes an annual luncheon and a costumed recreation of the courageous women’s fury.
+29, 2023.
+The 74th event includes an annual luncheon and a costumed recreation of the courageous women’s fury.
 This year's event invites all women to join the unique celebration featuring libations, cuisine and entertainment.

 The celebration kicks off in the hotel's Blue Room at 1 p.m. with a three-course lunch, fashion show, live entertainment and recognition of the 2023 Reigning Spirit of the Sazerac.

-Following the luncheon, attendees may gather at 3 p.m. in The Roosevelt’s lobby to once again “storm” the Sazerac Bar in a second line.
-Participants are encouraged to wear late 1940s and 1950s attire including hats, veils, peep-toe shoes and gloves.
+Following the luncheon, attendees will gather at 3 p.m. in The Roosevelt’s lobby to once again “storm” the Sazerac Bar with a spirited second line.
+Guests are encouraged to wear late 1940s and 1950s attire including hats, veils, peep-toe shoes and gloves.

 The Sazerac Bar is a trip back in time as well, sporting several outstanding Paul Ninas murals from the 1930s.
 The large curvy one on the end contains several famous people, including the late Louisiana governor and U.S. Sen. Huey P. Long.
 See if you can find him.